DMC Rehabilitation Institute of Michigan

 DMC Rehabilitation Institute of Michigan is one of the nationâ��s largest hospitals specializing in rehabilitation medicine and research.
 RIM is known for its clinical expertise in spinal cord injury, brain injury, stroke, amputee, orthopedics and catastrophic injury care.
 The Institute houses the Center for Spinal Cord Injury Recovery and the Southeastern Michigan Traumatic Brain Injury System (SEMTBIS), one of only 16 federally designated model systems of care for brain injury care and research.
 RIM also operates 31 outpatient sites throughout southeast Michigan specializing in sports medicine and orthopedics.

-- Documents patient treatments, initial evaluation, progress notes and discharge summaries in accordance with established departmental and service line policies and protocols.
+- Documents patient treatments, initial evaluation, progress notes and discharge summaries in accordance with departmental policies and service line protocols.

-- Attends interdisciplinary team conferences and various meetings to consult with other team members regarding patient treatment & program development
+- Attends interdisciplinary meetings and various conferences to report on patients progress; consults regularly with other service line team members regarding patient treatment.

-- Maintains professional expertise through workshops, lectures, in-services, conferences, etc.
+- Maintains professional expertise through workshops, lectures, conferences, departmental, service line meetings, etc. in order to remain current on treatment techniques.

-- Assists in the implementation of programs & services to foster interdisciplinary approach and a service line system of care.
+- Serves as a member of a designated service line.
+Assists in the implementation of programs and services to foster a interdisciplinary approach and a service line system of care.

-3. Current license to practice as an Occupational Therapist in the State of Michigan.
+2. Current license to practice as a Physical Therapist in the State of Michigan.

 Employment practices will not be influenced or affected by an applicantâ��s or employeeâ��s race, color, religion, sex (including pregnancy), national origin, age, disability, genetic information, sexual orientation, gender identity or expression, veteran status or any other legally protected status.
 Tenet will make reasonable accommodations for qualified individuals with disabilities unless doing so would result in an undue hardship.